-As much as 62% (124) of the respondents responded affirmatively to the question, Do you know what HPV is?
-Only 14.5% (29) of those surveyed knew that HPV is the most communicable disease in the world; 34.5% of the respondents answered affirmatively to the question, Do you know that HPV virus is a direct cause of certain carcinogens?
-However, only 15% (30) of the respondents knew that HPV can cause cervical, vaginal, and vulvar cancer in women, penis cancer in men, and anus and mouth or throat cancer, as well as colorectal cancer in both sexes; 22% (44) of the questioned parents knew that HVP is the main cause of condyloma in men and women.
+Even 62% of the respondents (124) have responded positively to the question: Do you know what HPV is?
+Only 14.5% of those surveyed (29) know that HPV is the most communicable disease in the world.
+34.5% of respondents answered positively to the question Do you know that HPV virus is a direct cause of certain carcinogens?
+But only 15% of respondents (30) know that HPV can cause cervical cancer, vagina, and vulva in women, cancer penis in men, and anus and mouth or throat cancer, as well as colorectal cancer in both sexes.
+Some more questioned parents, 22% (44) have the knowledge that HVP is the main cause of condyloma in men and women.

-With the knowledge that many years of scientific research have confirmed that HPV vaccine is very effective against the HPV types that cause cervical and conjunctival cancer, when asked if they would decide to vaccinate their child, as many as 94% (188) of the respondents answered affirmatively.
+With the knowledge that many years of scientific research has confirmed that HPV vaccine is very effective against the types of HPV viruses that cause cancer of the cervical and conjunctival, when asked if they would decide to vaccinate their child, as many as 94% of respondents answered (188) affirmatively.
 Figure 2 shows different parameters that influence parents' decision to vaccinate their children.

-With the knowledge that more than 57 million doses of HVP vaccine have been distributed to date without serious safety omissions, to the question whether they would decide to vaccinate their child, as many as 96.5% (193) of the respondents answered affirmatively.
-The same number of respondents would decide to vaccinate their child if there was a possibility of free HPV vaccination in Serbia.
+With the knowledge that more than 57 million doses of HVP vaccine have been distributed to date, and there were no serious safety omissions, the question is whether they would decide to vaccinate their child, as many as 96.5% of respondents answered affirmatively (193).
+The same number of respondents would decide to vaccinate their child if there is a possibility of free HPV vaccination in Serbia.